mihajlija/perf-budget/your-first-performance-budget/Your first performance budget.md

 If you are trying to optimize an existing site that goal may seem impossible to reach.
 This is not a sign for you to give up.
 Start with small steps and set a budget at 20% faster than your current speed.
 Keep optimizing from there.

-For doggos.io, a revised budget could look like this:
+For doggos.io, a revised budget could look like this.

 <table>
 <caption>Revised doggos.io performance budget</caption>